Marco214/Bachelor-Thesis/README.md

 If you want to have a look at the complete data from the BPI Challenge 2017, you can download it at: https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884/1

+Furthermore, the repository contains a documentation of the BPO Challenge 2022 and the results of the experiments.